 The Cradle of Humankind – declared a World Heritage site in 1999 – is a 47 000-hectare area in the western part of Gauteng Province with around 40 different fossil sites where several of the world’s most famous and important fossils have been discovered.
+It is the world’s richest early hominin site, and is home to around 40% of the world’s known human ancestor fossils.
 We offer a half-day tour to any one of the following, and a full-day tour combining the first three of the following four attractions:

 ne of the most beautiful naturally decorated caves in South Africa.
 Since its discovery only 100 years ago, few people have entered the Caves and it is thus relatively well preserved and virtually untouched.
 The enormous cave chamber with a volume of 46 000 cubic metres is believed to be 2.2 million year old.
 Hourly tours are conducted on well-lit pathways where no crawling is necessary.
 Access to the underground cavern is by means of about 90 steps and then a lift.